BlueflyCollective/openstandardagents/CONTRIBUTING.md

 - Focus on constructive criticism
 - Respect differing viewpoints and experiences

-## 📅 Release Process
+## Release Process

 We follow a regular release cycle:
 - **Major releases**: Annually (breaking changes allowed)
 - **Minor releases**: Quarterly (new features, backward compatible)
 - **Patch releases**: As needed (bug fixes only)

-## 🆘 Getting Help
+## Getting Help

 Need help with your contribution?

 - **Documentation**: [docs.openapi-ai-agents.org](https://docs.openapi-ai-agents.org)
 - **Discord**: [Join our Discord server](https://discord.gg/openapi-agents)
 - **GitHub Discussions**: Ask questions in the Q&A section
-- **Office Hours**: Thursdays 2-3pm PT on Discord
+- **Issues**: Report bugs and request features

-## 📜 License
+## License

 By contributing, you agree that your contributions will be licensed under the Apache License 2.0, ensuring maximum enterprise adoption.

-## 🙏 Thank You!
+## Thank You!

-Thank you for contributing to the OpenAPI for AI Agents Standard.
+Thank you for contributing to the OpenAPI AI Agents Standard.
 Your efforts help create a more interoperable, secure, and efficient AI ecosystem for everyone.

 ---